Skip to main content

 • Diseases or treatments known to compromise the bone quality at the implant site, e.g. radiotherapy, osteoporosis, diabetes mellitus.

-• Patients with natural skin height of >12mm (as there will be additional skin reduction needed)
+• Patients with natural skin height of \>12mm (as there will be additional skin reduction needed)

-Numbness (sensibility) around the implant6 months post surgery
+Numbness (sensibility) around the implant

 Total numbness around the implant will be assessed as a combination of gnostic and vital sensibility.